-The end of the MCU as it currently stands, however this might end up being only two movies as Phase 4 continues.
+The end of the MCU as it currently stands, however this is only two movies.
 This is the moment we’ve all been waiting for, ever since Thanos gave us that smile at the end of The Avengers.

 Avengers: Infinity War*